ssbanerje/ssbanerje.github.io/content/_index.md

   priority = 1.0
 +++

-I am a Software Engineer at [Google], where I work on building reliable computing systems for machine learning and AI, focusing on identifying, triaging, and mitigating silent data corruption in the company's datacenters.
-My research interests include applying machine learning to improve system reliability and performance.
+I am a Software Engineer at [Google], working on reliability, analytics and performance evaluation for large-scale AI systems.
+I work across different layers of the stack to detect, localize, and mitigate fail-stop, fail-wrong, and fail-silent issues within Google's infrastructure, spanning CPUs, TPUs, GPUs, and NICs.

-I received a Ph.D. in [Computer Science][cs@uiuc] from the [University of Illinois at Urbana-Champaign][uiuc], advised by [Ravishankar K. Iyer][rkiyer].
-My dissertation research aimed to improve the performance, resilience, and ease of management of large-scale computer systems using machine learning.
+My research interests lie at the intersection of AI and systems, specifically applying AI methods to improve system reliability and performance.
+I completed my Ph.D. in [Computer Science][cs@uiuc] at the [University of Illinois at Urbana-Champaign][uiuc], advised by Prof. [Ravishankar K. Iyer][rkiyer].
+My dissertation research focused on establishing a framework (using reinforcement learning) for the control, management, and optimization of large-scale heterogeneous computer systems.

 [uiuc]: https://illinois.edu
 [cs@uiuc]: https://cs.illinois.edu
 [rkiyer]: https://ece.illinois.edu/about/directory/faculty/rkiyer
 [google]: https://techsysinfra.google/